‘The 100’ Ending Explained: What Happened To Clarke And Her Friends?

 Was The Series Canceled?

-In May 2020, Jason Rothenberg told Collider that ‘The 100‘ season seven was the right time to finally end the series, “It’s a long time to be telling the story of one group of characters.
+In May 2020, Jason Rothenberg told Collider that ‘The 100‘ season seven was the right time to finally end the series: “It’s a long time to be telling the story of one group of characters.
 We also didn’t want to overstay our welcome and be a show that was making episodes into Season 10 and 12, and beyond, just to do it.”
-He also said that the studio would have allowed them to continue on into season eight if he so desired, but the seventh season already felt like a long time to tell a story about one group of people and that’s why going out with season seven simply felt right.
-He further added that the finale was incredibly close to what he envisioned from the get-go.
+He also said that the studio would have allowed them to continue into season eight if he desired, but the seventh season already felt like a long time to tell a story about one group of people and that’s why going out with season seven simply felt right.
+Rothenberg further added that the finale was incredibly close to what he envisioned from the get-go.